The following will be included with all 3D D-Cinema programs:

 Toy Story 4 uses floating windows in order to provide a more comfortable 3D viewing experience for audiences.
 The sides of some shots will change, so that both eyes have the same left and right edge.

 For the sake of your audience, it’s critical that side masking does not block the image.
 This may mean opening the masking a bit further than usual, so the full image is visible even to those in the seats at the front sides of the auditorium.
 Use the framing chart provided to be sure side masking is open far enough.
 DO NOT set masking by looking at the movie, since the width of the image changes from shot to shot.

 Notice that in the frame below, not only does the camera position move, but there’s a black bar on one side of the right eye image, and the other side of the left eye.

-The light level specification for Brave is 6 foot Lamberts, measuring white light through the 3D display system.
-The acceptable range is between 4.5fL to 7fL.
+The light level specification for Toy Story 4 is 6 foot-Lamberts, measuring white light through the 3D display system.
+The acceptable range is 4.5fL to 7fL.

 Follow these guidelines closely: